-Biloxi, Mississippi is a Southern port city located in Harrison County on the Gulf Coast.
-The beach front of Biloxi lies directly on the Mississippi Sound, with barrier islands scattered off the coast and into the Gulf of Mexico.
+Biloxi is a port city located in Harrison County on the Gulf Coast.
+The Biloxi beachfront lies directly on the Mississippi Sound, with barrier islands scattered off the coast and into the Gulf of Mexico.

 The first European visitors to Biloxi were the French, who sailed to America in 1699 seeking the mouth of the Mississippi River.
 Commercial fishermen were lured to Biloxi by excellent Gulf Coast fishing opportunities.
 The cool breezes and numerous beaches lure tourists to Biloxi, but the seafood industry is the core of its economic growth.

-Slavonic and Cajun men were drawn to Biloxi in the early 1900s, lured by work as fishermen or cannery factory workers.
-Historically, fishermen on the boats have been male because of the nature of the physical labor involved.
+Slavonic and Cajun men were drawn to Biloxi in the early 1900s seeking work as fishermen or cannery workers.
 Biloxi fishermen learned to design boats specifically suited to their needs and the Gulf waters.
 The Biloxi schooner had a broad beam for large crews, a shallow draft suited to inland bodies of water, and sail power enough to drag the oyster dredges and shrimp nets.
 Replicas of these historic ships can be seen in Biloxi waters today.

 The City of Biloxi Port Division operates the Commercial Docking Facility docks, which provide berthing space for the local shrimp fleet.
 During shrimp season, fresh shrimp is sold at the docks.
 Biloxi also operates the Lighthouse Fishing Docks, a docking facility providing berthing space for the local and regional shrimp fleet on the Back Bay of Biloxi.
 Public fishing piers and boat launching ramps are also available throughout the city for public use.